Federated mmWave Beam Selection Utilizing LIDAR Data: Abstract

 \section{Abstract}

-Efficient link configuration in millimeter wave (mmWave) communication systems is a crucial yet challenging task due to the overhead imposed by beam selection on the network performance.
+Efficient link configuration in millimeter wave (mmWave) communication systems is a crucial yet challenging task due to the overhead imposed by beam selection.
 For vehicle-to-infrastructure (V2I) networks, side information from LIDAR sensors mounted on the vehicles has been leveraged to reduce the beam search overhead.
-In this letter, we propose distributed LIDAR aided beam selection for V2I mmWave communication systems utilizing federated training.
+In this letter, we propose a federated LIDAR aided beam selection method for V2I mmWave communication systems.
 In the proposed scheme, connected vehicles collaborate to train a shared neural network (NN) on their locally available LIDAR data during normal operation of the system.
-We also propose an alternative reduced-complexity convolutional NN (CNN) architecture and LIDAR preprocessing, which significantly outperforms previous works in terms of both the performance and the complexity.
+We also propose a reduced-complexity convolutional NN (CNN) classifier architecture and LIDAR preprocessing, which significantly outperforms previous works in terms of both the performance and the complexity.

 {\textbf{\textit{Index terms---}} Federated learning, mmWave beam selection, LIDAR.}